mayusrg/fire_training/README.md

 # Training YOLOv11 to accurately recognize images of fire and smoke
 train yolov11 with images of fire and smoke

-# Things to do, in order
+# things to do, in order
 1. create a folder (example here is fire-detect)
-   - this is where the downloaded datasets will go
-   - yolo11n.pt will be here
 2. download your datasets
-   - should at least include: data.yaml, test (folder), train (folder), valid (folder)
 3. activate environment
 4. train

+# specific instructutions

+## create a folder
+where your downloaded datasets will go yolo11n.pt is here.

-# Activate your environment
+## activate your environment
 go to your folder full of datasets
 ```
 cd ~/projects/fire-detect